asuworks/chronodocs/README.md

     extensions: [".md", ".py"]
 ```

-ChronoDocs watches your chaos and politely waits a few seconds before tidying up.
+`chronodocs` watches your chaos and politely waits a few seconds before tidying up.

 ---

 ## 🛠️ Contributing

 Contributions welcome!
-ChronoDocs was built to scratch a very specific AI-dev itch — if it scratches yours too, join in:
+`chronodocs` was built to scratch a very specific AI-dev itch.
+If it itches you too — scratches where it itches:

 1. Fork the repo
 2. Create a feature branch